keenlabs/KeenClient-iOS/README.md

         }];
     }
 ```

+That's it!
+After running your code, check your Keen IO Project to see the event has been added.

 An important note: it's a best practice to issue a single upload at a time.
 We make a best effort to reduce the number of threads spawned to upload in the background, but if you call upload many many times in a tight loop you're going to cause issues for yourself.